alexcoderabbitai/temp-fe/README.md

 # temp-fe

-A temporary frontend for new api functions, before we can redo them in react.
+A temporary frontend for new api functions, before we can redo them in react

 # deployment